-December (M)
+DECEMBER (M)

-Reporting period M, also known as December (M) reporting period, captures all students who have a current IEP on December 1 of the current year.
+Reporting period M, also known as December (M) reporting period, captures all students who have a current IEP by the Federal Child Count date [usually December 1] of the current year.
 Student Demographic, Attendance, and Program records are reported during this timeframe.
-Federal requirements require children with disabilities enrolled on or prior to December 1 of the current school year to be counted in the child count reported to them.
-In addition to children with disabilities, preschool students enrolled on or prior to December 1 are also captured within this reporting period.
-State requirements allow preschoolers, both with and without disabilities, to be included in counts for funding purposes.
+Federal requirements require children with disabilities enrolled on or prior to the Federal Child Count date [usually December 1] of the current school year to be counted in the child count reported to them.

-4 Exceptions do apply, and waivers are available to move to a count week prior to the first full week of the Count Week.
-This is addressed later in the EMIS Manual.
+4 Exceptions do apply, and waivers are available to move to a count week prior to the first full week of the count week.
+This is addressed later in the ODE EMIS Manual.

-3 Community schools are funded monthly through the CSADM
+3 Community schools are funded monthly through the CSADM.

-March (D)
+MARCH (D)

-Also known as March reporting.
-CTAE (Career-Technical and Adult Education) Workforce Development Completer Follow-UP data are reported during this reporting period.
-This is the only record reported at this time.
+Also known as March reporting, CTE (career-technical education) Workforce Development Follow-Up data are reported during this reporting period.
+Additionally, the student CTE Industry Assessment may be reported for the same set of students.
+These two records are the only records reported.

-Yearend (N)
+YEAREND (N)

-Yearend (N) reporting is a data collection reflecting the district's entire school year, with the exception of the CTAE record reported in reporting period D. Yearend is designed to capture what has occurred in each district throughout the school year.
+Yearend (N) reporting is a data collection reflecting the district's entire school year, with the exception of the CTE record reported in reporting period D. Yearend is designed to capture what has occurred in each district throughout the school year.
 This includes data elements describing student discipline, gifted, and attendance.
-Student testing records are also reported at yearend, which drive the Local Report Card and district accountability reports.
-In addition, the Proficiency-Only Test Record is reported during the Yearend (N) reporting period if an individual is not enrolled in the district but subsequently completes testing requirements, and having met graduation requirements, has been issued a diploma.
+Student testing records are also reported at yearend, which drive the local report card and district accountability reports.